signoredems/aspire-expense-tracker/memory-bank/activeContext.md

 - Detailed category list for expenses
 - Implementation of debt settlement tracking
 - Reporting and visualization requirements
+- How to resolve the integration test configuration issues with missing `testhost.deps.json` file

 ## Next Steps